 "The best free hair tip I've ever picked up was by celebrity hairstylist Mark Townsend.
 It does involve a product, but the trick has to do more with the application.
 (Plus, don't most of us have a bottle of dry shampoo lying around?)
 He told me to use dry shampoo thinly over my entire head, instead of just at the root.
 It instantly adds more texture and lived-in-ness, which I love and have been obsessed with ever since."

 Enhance the tip with: a budget-favourite dry shampoo like Batiste.

 "I've been told several times that after blow-drying your hair, you should hit your roots with some cold air by using the cool-shot button to seal the cuticle and make your hair shinier.
 This also applies in the shower.
 If you can bear it, running some cold water on your hair at the end of your shower helps strengthen your strands rather than leaving them vulnerable from the hot temperature of the water."

-Enhance the tip with: a color- and cuticle-protecting showerhead filter like Team Byrdie's fave from T3
+Enhance the tip with: a colour- and cuticle-protecting showerhead filter like Team Byrdie's fave from T3.

 Kelly Gallagher, Social Editor